etaque/elm-transit-style/README.md

     elm package install etaque/elm-transit-style

-Animations for elm-transit, to be used on elm-html `style` attribute.
+HTML animations for [elm-transit](http://package.elm-lang.org/packages/etaque/elm-transit/latest)'s `Transition`, to be used on elm-html `style` attribute.
 At the moment we have those, though it's easy to add more:

 * `fade`
 * `slideLeft`
 * `fadeSlideLeft`

+An ideal companion to [elm-transit-router](http://package.elm-lang.org/packages/etaque/elm-transit-router/latest).

 ## How it works